nivlab/opendata/source/_posts/bavard2021.md

 - range adaptation
 ---

-Data for a study in which N=800 participants completed a novel range adaptation task.
+Data from a study in which N=800 participants completed a novel range adaptation task.